-The term ‘soft skills’ basically refer to ‘people skills‘.
+The term ‘soft skills’ basically refers to ‘people skills‘.
 So it is those personal attributes that give an indication of high emotional intelligence.
 Soft Skills are something that is much needed in today’s society, but sadly is clearly lacking!
 An example of these skills is how you choose to communicate with others.
 Schools typically fail to develop our soft skills.
 They are more interested in students memorising facts for tests.
 Especially in subjects that many students will never actually use in real life!

 So Why are Soft Skills so Important?

 Soft skills can have a huge impact on your life.
 Skills such as being a good listener and having a positive mindset are all signs of soft skills.
 To be successful in language learning and life, in general, you need to be proficient in soft skills.
 The good news is you don’t have to be born with these skills.
 You can learn them and with practice excel in this area.
 The most successful people tend to have a vast majority if not all of the skills listed below.

 24 Soft Skills Ideal for Language Learners